Attribute First, then Generate: Locally-attributable Grounded Text Generation: Human Study

 \section{Human Study}

 For our human study, we followed the Controlled Crowdsourcing Methodology \cite{roit-etal-2020-controlled} to detect qualified annotators via Amazon Mechanical Turk.\footnote{\url{www.mturk.com}} We reached out to potential candidates, who had exhibited high proficiency in similar tasks in the past, through email invitations sent from the MTurk platform.
-During the onboarding process, candidates reviewed the annotation guidelines and completed a closed qualification round consisting of five annotation tasks.
+During onboarding, candidates reviewed the annotation guidelines and completed a closed qualification round consisting of five annotation tasks.
 This process, overseen by an author of the paper who provided individualized feedback, required approximately 20 minutes to complete, with participants compensated 4.5\$ for their efforts.
 Ultimately, six out of eleven candidates were selected for the actual evaluations, with compensation rates set at 2\$ per ALCE instance and 1\$ otherwise, reflecting the varying complexity of the instances.
-To ensure fair compensation, we also monitored the actual time required to complete each instance and offered post-hoc reimbursements when the required time exceeded our initial estimates by more than 5\%.
+To ensure fair compensation, we also monitored the actual time required to complete each instance and offered post-hoc reimbursements when this time exceeded our initial estimates by more than 5\%.

-Moreover, to evaluate the consistency of attribution annotations, we computed the inter-annotator agreement (IAA) using Fleiss' Kappa coefficient \citep{fleiss1971measuring}, based on a sample of 101 sentences and their attributions from 23 instances across both models, each annotated by 3 workers.\footnote{We treat the annotators' scores as binary, as described in \cref{sec:annotation_interface}.} The resulting Kappa coefficient was 0.37, indicating a fair level of agreement \citep{landis1977measurement}.
+Moreover, to evaluate the consistency of attribution annotations, we computed the inter-annotator agreement (IAA) using Fleiss' Kappa coefficient \citep{fleiss1971measuring}, based on a sample of 101 sentences and their attributions from 23 instances across both models, each annotated by 3 workers.\footnote{We treat annotators' scores as binary, akin to \cref{sec:annotation_interface}.} The resulting Kappa coefficient was 0.37, indicating a fair level of agreement \citep{landis1977measurement}.